-You are essentially making it easier for the search engines to understand what your content is about.
-This ultimately makes your own content more relevant.
+You are essentially making it easier for the search engines to understand what your content is about, and this ultimately makes your own content more relevant as well.

 And if your content is easy to understand, with good context and more relevance, it is much more likely to rank higher in the search results.

 There is this SEO myth doing the rounds that Google wants you to write more and more content.
 They don’t.
 Well, not necessarily.

 Sure, the more content, the better.
 As long as that content is good quality and is relevant to what your blog is about.

 And that’s where a lot of bloggers go wrong.
 They think they need to churn out as much content as possible and as often as possible.
 This typically results in poor quality articles, in sites that are all over the place without much structure.

 Focus on quality, and don’t stress about quantity.
 And when I say quality, I don’t necessarily mean long-form content.

 Quality content is content that answers questions, content that is well structured, content that is easily digestible, content that has good visuals, etc. It doesn’t need to be long at all.

 Let’s face it, nobody really looks at links in footers anymore.
 Except when we need to work out how to contact someone, or if we want to know more about the owner of the site we’re looking at.